 - Forward P/E: This ratio divides the current price of the stock by the estimated future earnings per share, for example based on what analysts believe.
 Although this can be insightful, approach forecast metrics with caution as they're obviously predicting the uncertain future and are using growth rates separate from ones you may have for the company.

 In general, a lower P/E ratio is "better" as it means that you get more earnings from your investment.
 However, this can also mean that investors aren't very confident about the company's current standing.
 On the other hand, a higher P/E ratio means investors are paying a higher price for the stock when compared to its earnings.
 In addition, as the P/E ratio increases, it shows that the current investor sentiment is favorable, meaning investors are willing to pay a higher price for the stock.
 By contrast, a declining P/E is an indication that the sentiment is turning bearish.

-Compared to other ratios, the PEG ratio is unique as it factors in growth, and is therefore a much more valuable multiple than the P/E ratio itself (in most cases).
+Compared to other ratios, the PEG ratio is unique as it factors in growth, and is generally a more valuable multiple than the P/E ratio itself.
 In other words, because the PEG ratio factors in expected levels of growth across different comps, it's a better multiple to compare with its peers, even if they are in different business life cycles.
 This ratio can also be divided up into the trailing PEG for historical growth rates, and the forward PEG for forward-looking growth rates.

 PEG ratio = P/E ratio / Earnings per share (EPS) growth rate

 The PEG ratio can therefore be used instead of the forward-looking P/E ratio, as it generally provides a more complete picture of a company's value.
 If the PEG ratio is below 1.0, it's indicative of an undervalued stock because you'd be receiving more growth than you're paying for.
 The opposite would apply for a PEG ratio above 1.0.